HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

 <a name="anoPluginVersion5"></a>
 ##Version 5
 Create a copy of `BasicDataTableAnonymiser4` called `BasicDataTableAnonymiser5`.
-Add an Information message into `ProcessPipelineData` recording the fact that you are processing a new batch (`System.Data.DataTable`)
+Add an Information message into `ProcessPipelineData` recording the fact that you are processing a new batch:

 ```csharp
 listener.OnNotify(this, new NotifyEventArgs(ProgressEventType.Information, "Ready to process batch with row count " + toProcess.Rows.Count));